julienetie/lambdascript/lambdascript.md

-# LambdaScript
+# λ LambdaScript
+> ### A Vanilla JavaScript Standard for Modern Best Practices

-Decoupled JavaScript standard delineates clear conventions for crafting loosely-coupled JavaScript code using a procedural and partially-functional approach.
+LambdaScript standard delineates clear conventions for crafting loosely-coupled JavaScript code using a procedural and partially-functional approach.

 ### Goal
-Decoupled JavaScript aims to:
+LambdaScript aims to:
 - Establish a contemporary standard, excluding detrimental practices and misconceptions.
 - Eliminate practices that lead to brittle codebases.
 - Enhance productivity
 - Direct developers' attention towards meaningful paradigms.
 - Resolve the ambiguity in different problem-solving approaches in JavaScript.
-- Establish Decoupled JavaScript as a best practice reference for Vanilla JavaScript.
+- Establish LambdaScript as a best practice reference for Vanilla JavaScript.

+### What is LambdaScript not
+- Not a programming language
+- Not a compiler
+- Not a full fledged functional programming specificaiton
+- Not a new syntax

 ### Key
 JavaScript adheres to numerous standards, spanning decades in its ecosystem.
 This is why LambdaScript cannot enforce all conventions as mandatory.